 When a shipper decides to live load shipments, it could save them idling time, as there is minimum downtime.
 This is because containers are immediately loaded after they arrive.
 They are then immediately gated out by the same prime mover, freeing up the bay for the next load.

-While this saves the shipper time, it will increase time requirements of the truckers.
-This is because the driver and the prime mover have to wait, until the container is fully loaded before it leaves.
+While this saves the shipper time, it will increase the time requirements of the truckers.
+This is because the driver and the prime mover have to wait until the container is fully loaded before it leaves.
 An average container has an average stuffing time of about 30 – 60 minutes.

 When a live load requires more time than initially agreed, a trucker may charge the shipper a waiting fee or trailer/prime mover detention fee.
 This means that the shippers need to coordinate container loading and unloading activities efficiently.